-Patient Safety Awareness Week is an annual education and awareness campaign led by the National Patient Safety Foundation (NPSF).
+Patient Safety Awareness Week is an annual education and awareness campaign led by the Institute for Healthcare Improvement.
 Every year, healthcare organizations take part in the event by highlighting the importance of patient safety among staff, patients, and the community.
-The observance for 2018 runs March 11 – 17, with a focus on safety culture and patient engagement.

 One of the most commonly cited reasons for slow improvement in medical errors is that they frequently go unreported, and thus are likely to be repeated.
 The Department of Health and Human Services’ Office of the Inspector General (OIG) estimates that only 1 out of every 7 hospital-based errors, accidents, and other adverse events are reported.